onthegomap/planetiler/README.md

 level 0 contains the entire planet in a 256x256 px tile, and each zoom level splits parent tiles into 4 quadrants, revealing more detail.

-See [ARCHITECTURE.md](ARCHITECTURE.md) for more details on how Flatmap works.
+See [ARCHITECTURE.md](ARCHITECTURE.md) for more details on how Flatmap works or this [blog post](https://medium.com/@onthegomap/dc419f3af75d) for more of the backstory.

 ## Demo